OpenSlides/openslides-backend/docs/actions/meeting.clone.md

 ## Permission

+If a meeting from a different committee is being cloned and said meeting isn't a template, the request user needs the OML `organization.can_manage`

-The request user must have the CML `can_manage` in the target committee (where the meeting is created).
+Otherwise the request user only needs the CML `can_manage` in the target committee (where the meeting is created).